microsoft/lisa/README.md

 3. You must have a valid Windows Azure Subscription.

 4. You download 3rd party software in Tools folder.
-If you are using Azure blob in Storage account, you can add a tag <blobStorageLocation></blobStorageLocation> in any secret xml file.
+If you are using secure blob in Azure Storage Account or UNC path, you can add a tag <blobStorageLocation></blobStorageLocation> in any secret xml file.
 * 7za.exe
 * dos2unix.exe
 * gawk